 To make it easier for us to connect, we use the same URL for every event.
 The events will still require you to enter through a waiting room, and to type in a passcode.
 Here is the link for every gathering, along with the passcode:

 Join Zoom Meeting:

 (If you forget the passcode, it is the zip code of the church followed by the numeral 1.)

-We are still using our YouTube channel as a gathering place; and you can always access it at your leisure to find videos that we have recorded in the past (there are close to 150 videos for you to watch!).
+We are still using our YouTube channel as a gathering place; and you can always access it at your leisure to find videos that we have recorded in the past (there are approximately 150 videos for you to watch!).
 Our USC YouTube channel can be found here or by copying this URL and pasting it into your browser:

 (If you have any difficulty accessing that link, just visit www.youtube.com and do a search for “Unity Spiritual Center of San Francisco”–you can become a subscriber to our channel too!)